Club: Everton FC | Opening: 1892 | Capacity: 40,157 seats

 In the 1990s, following the Hillsborough disaster and Taylor report, Goodison Park got converted into an all-seater stadium, which reduced capacity significantly.
 In 1994, the last major development took place when a new stand got built at the Park End.

 In the last fifteen years, Everton have been actively pursuing a move to a new stadium, first at King’s Dock and later in the Kirkby area, but both times plans fell through.
-After a break during which efforts were paused, the club recently picked up their pursuit for a new stadium again, focusing on a site at Liverpool’s waterfront north of the centre and one in the Croxteth suburb in the north-east of the city.
+After a break during which efforts were paused, the club picked up their pursuit for a new stadium again deciding on a site at Liverpool’s waterfront north of the centre.

 (photos of the present Goodison Park below)